packbackbooks/engineering-docs/careers/security-engineer.md

 **Impact:** Enhances Packback’s overall security posture by implementing and maintaining robust technical defenses.
 Mitigates risks by proactively identifying and addressing vulnerabilities, ensuring systems remain resilient against attacks.
 Plays a critical role in ensuring the secure deployment and operation of new technologies.

 **Communication:** Translates complex technical issues into actionable insights for non-technical stakeholders.
 Provides detailed documentation and recommendations for improvements to leadership or other departments.
-Ensures clear **Communication:** of vulnerabilities, their potential **Impact:**s, and proposed mitigations.
+Ensures clear communication of vulnerabilities, their potential impacts, and proposed mitigations.

 **Collaboration:** Partners with SOC Analysts, developers, and IT teams to implement security tools and practices.
 Collaborates with external consultants or vendors on penetration testing, tool optimization, and technology upgrades.
 Works closely with cloud and DevOps teams to ensure secure deployment pipelines.